sib-swiss/sib-tech-blog/_posts/2017-08-21-bioinformatics-with-spark.markdown

 # Download data

+The dataset used for this tutorial is relatively small, and corresponds to all protein sequences manually reviewed by SwissProt [swissprot-aug-2017.tsv](ftp://swissprot) (209MB).
-The procedure is intended to be run on standalone in a laptop, but it can also be run in cluster mode as well.
+The data size is good enough to teach the basics of Spark and run on standalone in a laptop.
-Download the [swissprot-aug-2017.tsv](ftp://swissprot) (209MB) that contains all SwissProt entries from August 2017 release.
+If you would like to play in a cluster you can also download [uniprot-aug-2017.tsv](ftp://uniprot) ....

 Each line corresponds to an entry and is shown in the following format
 {% highlight tsv %}
 Accession Gene  Specie  Sequence